-I wish I could transport Mary Oliver to the space next to Vincent van Gogh.
+I wish I could transport Mary Oliver, a poet who wakes early to hear the unspoken words of nature, to the space adjacent to Vincent van Gogh.
 Van Gogh painted sunflowers, his favorite flower, again and again.
 A man who spoke so many languages, had so many words on his lips, felt he needed to paint to express.

 We act when we cannot say.

 Windows in London are full of rainbows.
 This country has agreed rainbows express what we cannot say to all the frontline workers who are saving our lives.
 A big arc of color, a small thank-you.

 We make rainbows.
 We act.
 But how do the health care workers self-express?
 Do they make rainbows for each other?

 English nurse Christie Watson admits in her memoir that the language of kindness is something practiced, day after day.
 It is something shown, not spoken.
 For how do you thank someone for returning your life?
 Returning the life of someone you love?

 To the bereavement midwife.
 You helped me through the worst time of our life.
 We will treasure the memories you let us make during Annabelle’s short time.
 Thank you is not enough.
 But there are no words.

 But we cannot always act.
 What if we have negative feelings, emotions?
 What if we hate and fear to the fringes of our body such that we pulse?
 Then should we act?

 Anger is an outsized emotion, “the deepest form of compassion,” concludes poet David Whyte.
 “The internal living flame of anger always illuminates what we belong to, what we wish to protect.”

 When the word is not enough, violence becomes the act of expression.
 “Words!” they might as well be yelling, “we need more words!”